-As you know by now,(from the Beef Grading 101 guide) the degree of of marbling on the RibEye is the primary determinator of beef quality grade... and after reading our Beef Grading 201 guide you also learned that there are three predominant grading standards for beef: The American, the Japanese and the Australian.
+As you know by now,(from the Beef Grading 101 guide) the degree of of marbling on the RibEye is the primary determinator of beef quality grade.
+After reading our Beef Grading 201 guide, you also learned that there are three predominant grading standards for beef: The American, the Japanese and the Australian.

 Even with all this knowledge, beef labeling can be pretty confusing.
 So we have come with our own "simplified" system for you, the consumer to understand exactly what you are buying.